open-watcom/owp4v1copy/readme.txt

     docs    - here is everything related to documentation, sources and tools

-    bin     - for the rare case where a tool is not available in source form

-    binp    - same as above, but containing OS/2 binaries

     distrib - contains manifests and scripts for building binary distribution packages